Free Guide

 Ready to Get Started?
 Request a Free Consultation.

-A computerized maintenance management system, or CMMS, is a digital database used to manage operational assets in a manufacturing plant.
-CMMS software mostly relates to a factory's production equipment and the maintenance tasks required to care for that equipment.
-It's designed to prevent machines from breaking down and help plant personnel address breakdowns with speed and efficiency.
+A computerized maintenance management system, or CMMS, is a digital software platform and database used to centralize and manage operational assets, like maintenance data, in a manufacturing plant.
+CMMS software mostly relates to a facility’s production equipment and the maintenance tasks required to care for that equipment.
+It's designed to automate day-to-day maintenance workflows which prevent machines from breaking down and help plant personnel address breakdowns with speed and efficiency.

 The purpose of CMMS software is to reduce machine downtime.
 When a machine breaks down, it affects production, which ultimately affects a manufacturing plant's bottom line.
 CMMS maintenance software provides maintenance teams with the information they need to plan effectively and make better decisions on the plant floor.